 When I take a look around me, I guess I’m doin’ pretty good

-The blues may be thought of as sad, but it wasn’t intended to be, he contends.
+The blues may be thought of as mournful, but it wasn’t intended to be, he contends.
 Its job is to reflect the truth of living, especially its harder moments.
 Misery, he adds, just loves company.

 “I look at it as people comparing notes with each other.
 You know, like I sing a line, ‘I walked in the front door and heard the back door slam,’ ” says Mo’, not quite singing it.
 “That’s like really me.
 That’s you, too.”